tikhoplav/ethgen/README.md

 > consider checking the [ethers-rs](https://docs.rs/ethers/latest/ethers/).

-Currently this project is at the embryo state and is under heavy development, the following features are planned to be included in first stable version:
+Currently this project is at the embryo state and is under heavy development, the following features are planned to be included in the first stable release:

 - [] Blockchain primitives;
 	- [] Address;